-This trend came into conflict with a consequence, partly endogenous, and an event, partly exogenous.
-The endogenous effect is the fact that adoption of the single currency did not lead to harmonisation of the economies of the various States in the Union.
+However, the single currency has two necessary conditions to function: similar inflation rates in each country and low fiscal deficits and public debt.
+Above all, it requires harmonised and The endogenous effect is the fact that adoption of the single currency did not lead to harmonisation of the economies of the various States in the Union.
 In fact, the single currency led to, or was utilised for, strengthening the gap between member States.
 Instead of convergence, there has been a divergence trend in growth rates as well as intra-state trade and finance flows.

-Then in 2008 came the economic crisis, imported at the beginning from the USA and partly endogenous in Europe.
-The USA saw the creation of a tepid but crucial and quantitatively substantial expansionary fiscal policy, alongside an undoubtedly expansionary monetary policy which led to zero interest rates.
+Then, in 2008, came the economic crisis, imported at the beginning from the USA and partly endogenous in Europe.
+The USA saw the creation of a tepid but crucial and quantitatively substantial expansionary fiscal policy, alongside an undoubtedly expansionary monetary policy that led to zero interest rates.
 In Europe, fiscal rigour was initially loosened up and an accommodative monetary policy was adopted to satisfy demand for money for the banking system.
 Inflation rates however were kept down, as price stability was the key aim of the ECB.
-But the anti-crisis measures did not prevent balance deficits or public and private debt from worsening, to a somewhat unequal extent among European member countries.
-In fact, the crisis has aggravated debt in weaker countries.
+But the anti-crisis measures did not prevent balance deficits or public and private debt from worsening.
+Moreover, the effects of the crisis were not evenly spread, leaving aggravated debt in weaker countries.

-As we know, this led to a situation where, not even having got over the crisis of 2008-2009 and with tepid signs of recovery in 2010, European financial markets again plunged into a crisis, followed by the economic crisis and recession of 2011.
+As we know, this led to a situation where, not even having got over the crisis of 2008-2009 and with mild signs of recovery in 2010, European financial markets again plunged into a crisis, followed by the economic crisis and recession of 2011.
 While in the USA monetary policy was more expansionary and fiscal policy less harsh, in Europe the 2011 crisis was tackled by curbing public expenditure and restricting welfare systems in order to reduce the balance deficit and public debt.
-Harsh austerity measures were taken and the demand for structural reforms was stepped up: especially on the labour market, on the goods market (though not excessively) and financial markets (rather little).
+Harsh austerity measures were taken and the demand for structural reforms was stepped up: especially in the labour market, the goods market (though not excessively) and financial markets (rather little).